chapmanjacobd/journal/seeds/ai.prompts.md

 Do a PR review of git show HEAD
-Lets get `make lint` passing by strictly following linting recommendations. don't add ignores or modify lint config Remove any change-oriented phrasing and rewrite *.md documentation as stable present-tense behavior.
+Lets get `make lint` passing by strictly following linting recommendations. don't add ignores or modify lint config Remove any change-oriented phrasing and rewrite *.md documentation as stable present-tense behavior. break down these tasks into user decision artifact plans where structural changes happen first.
+Include context for a future agent as each plan will be executed independently

 ## Golang
 Use t.Errorf instead of t.Failf